Experimental determination of irreversible entropy production in out-of-equilibrium mesoscopic quantum systems

-Our theoretical approach enables the first experimental assessment of an important indicator of irreversibility, the entropy production rate, in driven-dissipative quantum systems operating at the steady-state.
-The two experimental setups, being prominent instances of mesoscopic systems undergoing quantum dynamics, allowed us to link the phenomenology of the entropy production rate to the rich features of their physics.
+We have experimentally determined the entropy production rate, a key indicator of irreversibility, in driven-dissipative quantum systems operating at the steady-state.
+The two experimental setups, being instances of mesoscopic systems undergoing quantum dynamics, allowed us to link the phenomenology of the entropy production rate to the salient features of their physics.
+We have thus assessed architectures that could embody the building blocks of a generation of future thermodynamic machines working out of equilibrium, and thus subjected to irreversible processes.
+For such devices, the quantification of irreversibility will be very relevant for the characterisation of their efficiency, as it will provide useful information to design protocols able to quench it, thus optimising their working principles.

-We are grateful to M. Aspelmeyer, T. Esslinger, J. Goold, I. Lesanovsky, E. Lutz, and J. Schmiedmayer for useful comments and fruitful discussions during the development of this project.
-We thank Simon Gr\"oblacher for support with microfabrication, and F. Brennecke and R. Mottl for support in taking and evaluating the cavity-BEC data.
-This work was supported by the European Union through the projects TherMiQ, SIQS, iQOEMS, and ITN cQOM, the UK EPSRC (Grant number EP/M003019/1), the John Templeton Foundation (Grant number 43467), the European Research Council through the Advanced Grant project SQMBS, the Brazilian CNPq through Grant number 307774/2014-7 and the ``Ci\^{e}ncia sem Fronteiras'' programme via the ``Pesquisador Visitante Especial'' initiative (Grant number 401265/2012-9), the S\~ao Paulo Research Foundation (FAPESP) under grant number 2014/01218-2, the Brazilian National Institute of Science and Technology of Quantum Information (INCT/IQ), and the Vienna Science and Technology Fund (WWTF, Project No. ICT12-049).
-J. H. O. is supported by the Austrian Science Fund (FWF, Project No. W1210, CoQuS).
+{\it Acknowledgements.--} We are grateful to M. Aspelmeyer, T. Esslinger, J. Goold, I. Lesanovsky, E. Lutz, and J. Schmiedmayer for useful comments and fruitful discussions during the development of this project.
+We thank S. Gr\"oblacher for support with microfabrication, and F. Brennecke and R. Mottl for support in taking and evaluating the cavity-BEC data.
+This work was supported by the European Union through the projects TherMiQ, TEQ, SIQS, iQOEMS, and ITN cQOM, the European Research Council through the Advanced Grant project SQMBS, the Brazilian CNPq through Grant number 302900/2017-9 and the ``Ci\^{e}ncia sem Fronteiras'' programme via the ``Pesquisador Visitante Especial'' initiative (Grant number 401265/2012-9), the S\~ao Paulo Research Foundation (FAPESP) under grant number 2014/01218-2, the Brazilian National Institute of Science and Technology of Quantum Information (INCT/IQ), the Vienna Science and Technology Fund (WWTF, Project No. ICT12-049), and the Austrian Science Fund FWF (JHO: W1210, CoQuS; NK: AY0095221, START).